Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 Creates a thin spike block

-Inherits the methods of tje default block builder
+Inherits the methods of the default block builder

 **Type**: `tfc:thin_spike`